 Sellers are naturally after the best possible price for their business.
 Perhaps the most important factor in selling is realistic pricing.
-The key is understanding the marketplace, up-to-the-minute and not some high mark just past or in the possible future.
+The key is to understand the current marketplace.

 The pricing of a business depends on industry-tested valuation techniques, with intangibles incorporated to ensure that the business will not be underpriced.
 This is different from the simpler means of valuing based on goods or services.
-The price of a business is arrived at by a variety of factors, one of the chief of which is the intensity of a buyers interest in a particular business.
+The price of a business is arrived at by a variety of factors, the topmost being the intensity of a buyer’s interest in a particular business.

 The seller may not be adept at sizing up potential buyers.
 Locating and qualifying buyers is a key function of business brokers.
 In order to sell a business at top value, business brokers will use computerized databases, professional associations and other networks nationally and internationally.